shgabr/faiss/README.md

+### Why this fork?

+Faiss doesn't support custom distance functions, and throughout the work of my graduation project, I faced multiple scenarios where I needed to define a custom distance function to find the k-nearest-neighbors for.
+I support it in this PR for the IndexFlat.

 # Faiss

 Faiss is a library for efficient similarity search and clustering of dense vectors.
 It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
 It also contains supporting code for evaluation and parameter tuning.
 Faiss is written in C++ with complete wrappers for Python/numpy.
 Some of the most useful algorithms are implemented on the GPU.
 It is developed primarily at Meta's [Fundamental AI Research](https://ai.facebook.com/) group.